Warhammer 40,000: Armageddon

 - 100 % negative mentions

-Reviews indicate that the grinding aspect of the game is largely viewed as tedious and unbalanced, with players expressing frustration over the repetitive nature of gameplay and the lack of engaging mechanics.
-While some appreciate the user interface and the strategic elements, many find the overall experience to be a monotonous rush for objectives, detracting from enjoyment.
+Reviews indicate that the grinding aspect of the game is generally viewed as tedious and unbalanced, with players expressing frustration over repetitive gameplay and the need for extensive number crunching.
+While some find the introduction of new factions adds variety, many feel that the overall experience devolves into a monotonous rush for objectives, detracting from the enjoyment of strategic gameplay.
+The user interface is noted as a strong point, but it does not fully alleviate the grindy nature of the game.

 “The whole game model is just a tedious grind where you get more infantry to act as shields while your armor beats down your opponent's infantry.”